Welcome to Let's Love Chinchillas

 Mosaic

-Ebony White Mosaic " extreme mosaic " Amber G.
+" extreme mosaic "

 Lightly marked mosaic.
 Aces Up Chinchillas